Kremlin says Russia not accused in U.S. case against ex-Trump aides

 Federal investigators probing alleged Russian interference in the election, something Moscow denies, charged Manafort and Gates with money laundering on Monday.

-But despite being brought as part of a five-month-old investigation into alleged Russian efforts to tilt the election in Trump’s favor and into potential collusion by Trump aides, the charges, some going back over a decade, centered on Manafort’s work for Ukraine’s former government, not Russia‘s.
+But despite being brought as part of a five-month-old investigation into alleged Russian efforts to tilt the election in Trump’s favour and into potential collusion by Trump aides, the charges, some going back over a decade, centred on Manafort’s work for Ukraine’s former government, not Russia‘s.

 That was welcomed in Russia, where officials are watching the investigation closely since public evidence of Russian meddling, something that has not so far been presented, would be sure to translate into tougher U.S. sanctions against Moscow.